jreisinger/gokatas/README.md

 without thought or hesitation.
 Let's try the same with Go code.

 The approach is pretty low-tech.
 Go katas is a list of directories containing brief, well written Go programs.
-You are supposed to try and understand them and be rewriting them from scratch or partially.
-There's a command to show katas and your progress:
+Select one of them, try and understand it and be rewriting it partially or from scratch.
+There's a command to show the Go katas and your progress with them:

 ```
 $ go run ./cmd/gokatas -c 2